gavrielsatrio/gavrielsatrio/README.md

 [![GitHub Followers](https://img.shields.io/github/followers/gavrielsatrio.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/gavrielsatrio?tab=followers)

-My name is Gavriel Satrio Widjaya.
+My name is Gavriel Satrio Widjaya, 18 years old.
 You can call me Gav.
 I like exploring new things.
 Especially when it comes to technology.
 Because we all know the technology grows faster than your hair 😆.
 I'm a tech enthusiast, food enthusiast, software developer, and web developer.
 Hit that star button on my repositories and follow me for more interesting things 🤞.

 ---